 Fences and walls within flood hazard areas must be designed to allow the free passage of floodwaters;

 The Flood Barrier design shall allow for the structure to be free swinging during a flood event.

+The constructed certified design requirement must be maintained at all times.

 Condition 10: Geotechnical Condition